vincecampanale/blog/_posts/2017-04-08-map-and-filter.markdown

 Hmmm... better...

-Still not best, though.
 Let's look at our original pain points and compare:

     1) I still think we could do this with less code.